-Since the 1990s, over 5 billion dollars worth of military grade weapons and equipment have been transferred to local police forces.
-The militarization of police results in the disproportionate targeting of communities of color, and perpetuates a culture of violence, aggression, fear, and hostility.4 Militarized policing has promoted, rather than prevented violence; in the U.S., 1093 people were killed by the police in 2016 alone.5
+Since the 1990s, over 5 billion dollars worth of military grade weapons and equipment have been transferred to local police forces. he militarization of police results in the disproportionate targeting of communities of color, and perpetuates a culture of violence, aggression, fear, and hostility.
+The militarization of police results in the disproportionate targeting of communities of color, and perpetuates a culture of violence, aggression, fear, and hostility.
+Militarized policing has promoted, rather than prevented violence; in the U.S., 1093 people were killed by the police in 2016 alone.